 Bay Area Medical Academy, Inc. does not discriminate on the basis of race, color, religion, age, disability, sex, sexual orientation, national origin, citizenship status, gender identity or status, or marital status in its admission to or treatment in its programs and activities, including advertising, training, placement and employment.
-The Academy Director is the coordinator of Title IX - the Educational Amendments Act of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial assistance.
-All inquiries or complaints under Title IX should be directed to the Academy Director.
-The Academy Director acts equitably and promptly to resolve complaints and provides a response within seven working days.
+The Compliance Manager is the coordinator of Title IX - the Educational Amendments Act of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial assistance.
+All inquiries or complaints under Title IX should be directed to Compliance Manager.
+The Compliance Manager acts equitably and promptly to resolve complaints and provides a response within seven working days.
+To read the full policy, go https://bamasf.edu/wp-content/uploads/2024/01/BAMA-Title-IX-Policy.pdf

 Applicants with disabilities are eligible for consideration for accommodations and/or auxiliary aids and services if the student has a documented disability and the Bay Area Medical Academy Director has consulted with the student and determined that the functional limitations of the disability require such accommodation, auxiliary aids, and/or services.
-Applicants with disabilities who may need accommodations in any class must provide documentation to the Director at least two weeks prior to enrollment.
+Applicants with disabilities who may need accommodations in any class must provide documentation to the Compliance Manager at least two weeks prior to enrollment.
 This documentation must be from a professional who is qualified and has appropriate credentials to conduct an assessment and document the disability.
 Bay Area Medical Academy is committed to providing reasonable accommodations, including auxiliary aids/and/or services, to qualified individuals with a disability, unless providing such accommodations would result in undue burden or fundamentally alter the nature of the relevant program, benefit or service provided by the Academy.